ibm-cloud-docs/dr-automation-powervs/private-pod.md

 ## High-Level architecture
 {: #highprivate}

-The **{{site.data.keyword.DR_full_notm}}** system operates within IBM Power Virtual data centers, which are isolated from the core IBM Cloud environment.
+The {{site.data.keyword.DR_full_notm}}, DR automation, system operates within IBM Power Virtual data centers, which are isolated from the core IBM Cloud environment.
 Using dedicated networks and direct-attached storage ensures secure, high-performance disaster recovery (DR) capabilities tailored for fast, reliable workload recovery.

 Central to this architecture is the **Service Broker**, which manages compute, storage, and network resources to streamline and automate DR processes.
 The Service Broker simplifies recovery setup, enabling customers to quickly deploy and manage DR services through an intuitive interface.